yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/with-clause/traversing-general-graphs/stress-test.md

 ## The stress test experiment

-The thought experiment, above, was described to show that the _"find_paths()"_ scheme that uses schema-level tables to implement the intermediate and final results for the `WITH` clause recursive substatement algorithm, without pruning, will inevitably reach a limit and crash when the target graph has too many paths.
-Similar reasoning shows that the ordinary, explicit, use of the `WITH` clause recursive substatement will inevitably crash, too, under similar circumstances.
+The thought experiment, above, was described to show that the _"find_paths()"_ scheme that uses schema-level tables to implement the intermediate and final results for the recursive CTE algorithm, without pruning, will inevitably reach a limit and crash when the target graph has too many paths.
+Similar reasoning shows that the ordinary, explicit, use of the recursive CTE will inevitably crash, too, under similar circumstances.
 There's no point in trying to make more realistic estimates of the various sizes that will jointly conspire to bring eventual failure.
 Rather, an empirical test better serves the purpose.

 Before doing the stress-test experiment, make sure that you have created the _"edges"_ table (see [`cr-edges.sql`](../graph-representation/#cr-edges-sql)) and installed all the code shown in the section [Common code for traversing all kinds of graph](../common-code/).
 But this time, make sure that you start by choosing the option that re-creates the _"raw_paths"_ table without the tracing code before you do some timing tests.)

 **Note:** The stress-test is implemented by a few scripts where all but one call other script(s).
 In order to run the whole test, you should create a directory on your computer and, when told to, save each script there with the name that's given.
-The [downloadable code zip](https://raw.githubusercontent.com/yugabyte/yugabyte-db/master/sample/recursive-with-case-studies/recursive-with-case-studies.zip) arranges all of the scripts it includes in a directory tree that implements a useful classification scheme.
+The [downloadable code zip](https://raw.githubusercontent.com/yugabyte/yugabyte-db/master/sample/recursive-cte-code-examples/recursive-cte-code-examples.zip) arranges all of the scripts it includes in a directory tree that implements a useful classification scheme.
 This means that, in the files from the zip, the arguments of the `\i`, `\ir`, and `\o` metacommands are spelled differently than they are here to include directory names.

 ### Create some helpers